bitlyons/Airline-Manager-Project-Runway/README.md

 I choose JavaFX as my choice over Swing.

 This was aslo the first project i did that did any file Handling.

+All data in the file in /Database/ are dummy data, no real info was used.